AP Interview: China signals shift but no let-up in Xinjiang | Law-Order

 AP Interview: China signals shift but no let-up in Xinjiang

+Chinese officials deny the accusations and tout what they say has been a successful effort to deradicalize the population and provide job training, saying the region hasn't had a terrorist attack in four years.
+Xu said the party is consolidating the measures taken to date and would also explore ways to achieve sustained stability in multi-ethnic border areas such as Xinjiang, a western region about 2,400 kilometers (1,500 miles) from Beijing.
+To Xinjiang's south is Tibet, another region marked by past unrest.

+“We need to think more about how to solve the deep-seated issues, including the social foundation and the soil that give rise to extremism and terrorism,” Xu said.
+China built up an intensive police state in Xinjiang after a series of attacks in the region and elsewhere.
+A Uighur drove a car into crowds at Beijing's Tiananmen Square in 2013, and men threw bombs from two SUVs on a busy market street in Urumqi, Xinjiang's capital, killing 43 people in 2014.

-Xu did not directly answer whether or not security measures would be relaxed, but said that "four years free of terrorism does not mean there is no threat or danger at all."
-He said the party is exploring ways to achieve sustained stability in multi-ethnic, border areas such as Xinjiang, a far west region about 2,400 kilometers (1,500 miles) from Beijing.
-"We need to think more about the deep-seated issues, including the social foundation and the soil that give rise to extremism and terrorism,'' he said.
+The threat appears to have receded.
+The U.S. removed the East Turkestan Islamic Movement, a Xinjiang group, from its terrorist list in November.
+Xu did not directly answer whether or not security measures would be relaxed, but said that the US move could embolden the group to act.
+“Four years free of terrorism does not mean there is no threat or danger at all,” he said.

-Xu repeated the government's vehement denials of forced labor, in which vocational training graduates are allegedly pressured to work in factories both in Xinjiang and elsewhere in China.
-He said that 117,000 people have gone to work in other parts of China since 2014 through programs that have enabled them to develop skills and leave farms for higher-paying factory work.
+He repeated the government's vehement denials of forced labour, in which vocational training graduates are allegedly pressured to work in factories both in Xinjiang and elsewhere in China.
+Xu said that 117,000 people have gone to work in other parts of China since 2014 through programs that have enabled them to develop skills and leave farms for higher-paying factory work.

-The US customs agency has blocked imports of clothing and other goods from Xinjiang this year over the forced labour issue, and U.K. politicians are demanding that British companies ensure their supply chains are free of forced labour.
-The U.S. restrictions have driven some of the region's firms to seek other markets, Xu said, both at home and abroad.
+The US customs agency has blocked imports of clothing and other goods from Xinjiang this year over the forced labor issue, and UK politicians are demanding that British companies ensure their supply chains are free of forced labor.
+The US restrictions have driven some of the region's firms to seek other markets, Xu said, noting there are amply opportunities both at home and abroad.

-"One can't assume that Xinjiang companies can't live without the U.S. market or some US companies," he said.
+“One can't assume that Xinjiang companies can't live without the US market or some U.S. companies,” he said.
+Earlier Monday, Xu and other officials held a three-hour news conference in Beijing to refute persistent and mounting international criticism of the government's actions in Xinjiang.

+They brought two graduates of vocational training centers and two workers, and showed video interviews with others.
+All extolled the opportunities given to them.
+None said they were forced to do anything.
+Xinjiang authorities have not allowed journalists for foreign news media to report freely in the region, giving access only on controlled visits that they arrange.

+Elijan Anayat, a spokesperson for the Xinjiang government and an ethnic Uighur, said that reports of forced sterilization to limit Uighur population growth was sheer fabrication by anti-Chinese forces.
+The birthrate in Xinjiang fell to 10.7 per 1,000 people in 2018, after holding steady at around 15.5 for the previous eight years.

 - READ MORE ON: